david-chase/k8s-demos/eksctl-create-cluster-karpenter-on-fargate/README.md

         kubectl apply -f php-apache.yaml

-Wait until the pod is in Running state.
+Wait until the pod is in Ready state.
 You can check this by running

     kubectl get po -n testing -w

 The -w switch tells kubectl to keep running, and show you updates as they happen.
-Once you see a status message showing the pod is in Running state, hit Ctl-C to return to the command prompt.
+Once you see a status message showing the pod is in Ready state, hit Ctl-C to return to the command prompt.

 6. Check how and where your deployment is running by typing